 With over fifteen years tutoring French GCSE, IGCSE, A-level, Pre-U, SAT and Westminster and Winchester School candidates, I'm a 52-year old graduate of the excellent University of Sussex languages course with a First Class Honours degree in French and Russian.
 I lived for four years in Paris where I mastered the language and the accent!

-I have tutored students at all levels, covering most UK exam boards at GCSE, IGCSE and A-level, and I have also helped prepare older students for the DELF.
-I've taught adults who are complete beginners, or have some vague memories of what they learned at schoo, as well as helping several students gain entry to Westminster School via their Challenge exam
+I have tutored students at all levels, covering most UK exam boards at GCSE, IGCSE and A-level, and I have also helped prepare students for their SAT in French and the DELF exam.
+I've taught adults who are complete beginners, or have some vague memories of what they learned at school, as well as helping several students gain entry to Westminster School via their Challenge exam.

 Here are some comments from a few previous students - originals available on request.